Michael Piller: Star Trek

 In 1989, a call to Maurice Hurley, a friend who had led the writing staff of Star Trek: The Next Generation through its second year, led to Piller co-writing an episode with Michael Wagner called "Evolution".
 When Wagner dropped out of leading the writing staff for the show's third year, Piller was invited to assume the showrunner position, reporting to executive producer Rick Berman, as of the fifth episode of the third season, "The Bonding".
 During the first two years of the series, the writing staff had been plagued by conflicts, with the staff continually changing as different writers came and went.
 Within a year, Piller had formed a strong writing team, something that had eluded previous executives.
 He also moved the focus away from "alien-of-the-week" or "situation-of-the-week" stories to ones that developed the main characters and their relationships, which many point to as the turning point for the series.
 Another key innovation was Piller’s open-door policy for scripts, allowing anyone to submit story ideas.
 This policy yielded some of the series’ most popular episodes, including "Yesterday's Enterprise".

 The Next Generation ran for seven years and garnered increasing critical recognition, culminating in an Emmy Award nomination in its final year for Outstanding Drama Series.
-Piller was personally responsible for a number of popular episodes, including "The Best of Both Worlds", Parts 1 & 2, which are frequently identified as the best episodes of The Next Generation, and the two-part fifth season "Unification", which saw the appearance of Spock, portrayed by Leonard Nimoy, who originated the role on the original Star Trek series.
+Piller was personally responsible for many popular episodes, including "The Best of Both Worlds", Parts 1 & 2, which are frequently identified as the best episodes of The Next Generation, and the two-part fifth season "Unification", which saw the appearance of Spock, portrayed by Leonard Nimoy, who originated the role on the original Star Trek series.

 In late 1991, when The Next Generation executive producer Rick Berman was asked by Paramount Pictures to create a new Star Trek series, he turned to Piller to help him create the new show.
 Star Trek: Deep Space Nine debuted in January 1993 with "Emissary", the pilot episode written by Piller, to the highest-ever ratings for a syndicated series premiere.
 Like The Next Generation, the series ran for seven years, with Piller serving as showrunner for its first two seasons.